barkerbg001/pokedex/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed Node.js and npm.
+- You have installed Bun (visit [Bun.sh](https://bun.sh) for installation instructions).
 - You have a basic understanding of React concepts.

 ## Installing Pokedex

-To install Pokedex, follow these steps:
+To install Pokedex using Bun, follow these steps:

 1. Clone the repository:
    ```bash